 As with other listed methodologies, the term ‘agile learning’ has both general and specific interpretations.
 In the general sense, it refers to a learning environment and learning design that is highly responsive, adaptive and iterative.

 Agile Learning is based on taking incremental steps, constant review and using an iterative design process, where trial and error, learning and doing occur.
-The Learning Guides will support the learning in the process and encourage repeated iterations.
-In an agile learning environment, the participants gain new competencies that are directly linked to their work context.
+Learning Guides support the learning in the process and encourage repeated iterations.
+In an agile learning environment, participants gain new competencies that are directly linked to their work context.

 Agile learning in the more technical sense refers to the use of a method such as ‘Scrum’, which is a competence-oriented, iterative framework for managing product development.
 Often a development team will work towards the completion of a common goal, in an environment of close collaboration and frequent communication.